Polio Vaccine

 It is very dangerous and spreads easily from one person to another through contact with:

-• Droplets from the nose or mouth of the infected person as he/she coughs or sneezes.
+• Droplets from the nose or mouth of the infected person as he or she coughs or sneezes.

 Immunization is the only effective way to prevent this disease.